adr1enbe4udou1n/blog/content/posts/06-build-your-own-docker-swarm-cluster-part-5/index.md

 ## Metrics with Prometheus 🔦

-Prometheus is become the standard de facto for self-hosted monitoring in part thanks to its architecture.
+Prometheus became the standard de facto for self-hosted monitoring in part thanks to its architecture.
 It's a TSDB (Time Series Database) that will poll (aka scrape) standard metrics REST endpoints, provided by the tools to monitor.
 It's the case of Traefik, as we have seen in [part III]({{< ref "04-build-your-own-docker-swarm-cluster-part-3#traefik-" >}}).
 For tools that don't support it natively, like databases, you'll find many exporters that will do the job for you.

 ### Prometheus install 💽

 I'll not use GlusterFS volume for storing Prometheus data, because :

-* 1 instance needed on the master
+* 1 prometheus instance needed on the master
 * No critical data, it's just metrics
-* No need of backup, and it can be pretty huge
+* No need of backup, as it can be pretty huge

 First go to the `manager-01` node settings in Portainer inside *Swarm Cluster overview*, and apply a new label that indicates that this node is the host of Prometheus data.